Home Machine Tool Archive Machine Tools For Sale & Wanted

 Pittler Lathes

-Pittler Pattern B Pittler Pattern C3 Pittler Accessories Other Pittler Pictures
+Pittler B on Trumpet Stand Pittler Pattern B Pittler Pattern C3

 How to Make and Use Pittler Worms & Wheels Pittler Turret Lathes

-Pittler lathes were made in Germany at Actien Gesellschaft, Leipzig- Gohlis and under Licence in England by Henry Milnes.
-The form and function of Pittler lathes were both unusual: they were immensely versatile machines capable of being ingeniously adapted to solve many difficult machining operations.
-The quality of their manufacture was of the highest order and today they are greatly sort after by knowledgeable machine-tool enthusiasts.
-Pittler advertising literature of the late 1800s claimed that the company's products were "universal lathes" and pointed out that the trapezoidal bed, with its saddle capable of being rotated round it, both by hand and, with the necessary accessories, under power, provided the basis for a machine tool capable of undertaking over 200 different discrete turning, milling and gear-cutting operations.
-See below for an outline history of Pittler and his company.
+Pittler lathes were made in Germany, at a factory in Actien Gesellschaft, Leipzig-Gohlis, and under Licence in England by Henry Milnes.
+The form and function of Pittler lathes were both unusual: they were immensely versatile machines and capable of being ingeniously adapted to solve many difficult machining operations.
+The Pattern B and C were the most popular, with manufacturing of the highest quality and today they are greatly sort after by knowledgeable machine-tool enthusiasts.
+Pittler advertising literature of the late 1800s claimed that the company's products were "universal lathes" and pointed out that the trapezoidal bed, with its saddle capable of being rotated round it, both by hand and, with the necessary accessories, under power, provided the basis for a machine tool capable of undertaking over 200 different discrete turning, milling and gear-cutting operations. (click here for an outline history of Pittler and his company).

-Interestingly, all Pattern B lathes, at least those imported into the British Isles, appear to have been held together throughout with Whitworth fasteners; research has shown that Pittler worked in English units until 1898, when the system was thought to be damaging sales in France and Belgium.
-The SI system of units was then adopted, but this in turn brought sales resistance in England, Pittler's chief export market; this led to the use of both systems, side by side, depending on the machines' destination - although recent investigations have shown that Pittler simply cut English threads on studs of metric dimensions.
-As an interesting note, the S.I. system was finally approved by the German Standards Committee in December, 1917.
+Interestingly, all Pattern B lathes, at least those imported into the British Isles, appear to have been held together throughout with Whitworth fasteners; research has shown that Pittler worked in English units until 1898, by which time their use was thought to be damaging sales in France and Belgium.
+The SI system of units was then adopted, but this in turn brought sales resistance in England, Pittler's chief export market; the problem was solved by using both systems, side by side, depending on the machines' destination - although recent investigations have shown, interestingly, that Pittler simply cut English threads on studs of metric dimensions.
+The full S.I. system was finally approved by the German Standards Committee in December, 1917..

 PITTLER LATHE CHRONOLGY

-The following research was complied by John Anning (john@jabus.fsnet.co.uk) who would welcome
+The following research was complied by John Anning john.jabus@hotmail.co.uk

 1854